By: Tanja Babic, PhD

 He is the author of several books, including Dying to Lead: Sacrificial Leadership in a Self-Centered World.
 His most recent book, Composed: The Heart and Science of Leading Under Pressure, focuses on strategies leaders can use to stay true themselves and connected when it matters most.

 30. David Yamada

-Dr. Yamada is another expert on workplace bullying and the host of the blog Minding the Workplace.
-He is the director of the New Workplace Institute at Suffolk University.
+Dr. Yamada is the director of the New Workplace Institute at Suffolk University.
 He wrote the first law review article on the subject of workplace bullying and drafted the Healthy Workplace Bill.
 He often speaks at international conferences and has been quoted by influential media such as The Wall Street Journal and Fortune.